-- If I do menu sync, will it appear real-time in the aggregator's dashboard?
+- When the menu sync is done using this API, will it appear in real-time in the aggregator's system?

-- How does the menu sync happen on aggregators?
+- How does the menu sync happen from UrbanPiper to aggregators?

-- Scootsy: They pull the menu once in a day.
+- Scootsy: The menu will be pulled once in a day.

-- Can we have different prices on different aggregators sites?
+- Can items have different prices on different aggregators sites?